 professionals can be filed with their respective licensing board.

 For further information or to file a complaint, contact the appropriate

 licensing board directly.
 Phone numbers can be found in the state

-government blue pages of your telephone directory or by calling the
+government blue pages of your telephone directory.
+Some

 frequently called licensing boards are:

 Board of Psychology 612-617-2230 Board of Chiropractic 612-617-2222 Board of Dentistry 612-617-2250 Board of Medical Practice

 612-617-2270 Board of Social Work 612-617-2100 Emergency Medical Services Regulatory Board

 Some health occupations such as speech pathologists, hearing aide dealers, chemical dependency counselors, and unlicensed mental health practitioners, are regulated by the Health Occupation Program (HOP) at the Department of Health.
 That program can investigate complaints about these practitioners.
 For further information contact HOP at (651) 201-3731.

 Peer Involvement: Depending on the nature of your complaint, your HMO may ask specialty providers to assist in the evaluation process.
 Not all peer review involves a committee.
 In some cases, the medical director and another licensed provider may review your complaint and medical records.
 Highly complicated cases may require a team of reviewers.